Last updated June 2019

 - To deal with complaints

-Generally, we do not rely on consent as a legal basis for processing your personal data.
 We will only contact you with direct marketing communications should you consent to receive them.
-You have the right to withdraw consent to marketing at any time by contacting us.
+You have the right to withdraw your consent to marketing at any time by either writing to us or sending an email to: GDPR@thrivehomes.org.uk

 Change of purpose

-We will only use your personal data for the purposes for which we collected it.
+We will only use your personal data for the purpose for which we collect it.

 Disclosures of your personal data